Autodesk-Forge/forge-tutorial-postman/ModelDerivative_05/instructions/task-4.md

 # Task 4 - Extract Metadata

-In this task you will extract metadata from a Viewable that was generated when the Revit file was translated to the SVF format.
+In this task you will extract metadata from a Viewable that was generated when the Revit file was translated to SVF.
 A Viewable is a model view that can be displayed in the Forge Viewer.
 Unlike Inventor and Fusion 360, which contain only one Viewable per source file, Revit files can contain multiple Viewables.
 The Revit file you used for this tutorial contains seven Viewables.
 The metadata you will extract in this task is a list of properties of the objects in one of the seven Viewables.

 ## Retrieve a list of Viewables